-How Aggressive Are Collection Agencies in Collecting a Debt?
+How Aggressive Are Collection Agencies When Collecting A Debt?

 Just like any other business, some businesses follow the rules and some don’t.
 Some collection agencies can be very aggressive and break the rules and some comply and are quite reasonable to deal with.
 It all depends on the debt collection agency that you are dealing with.

 What is Considered Acceptable Contact When it Comes to Debt Collection Efforts?

 What I would consider acceptable contact when it comes to debt collection efforts would be letters and phone calls, as long as they are not excessive and as long as the client agrees to receive the phone calls at a particular place.
 A lot of times clients get calls at work, which causes problems and that’s not acceptable.
 As long as the debt collection efforts are not excessive in their number, I would say that it is reasonable.